PayThePizzo/Predictive-Analysis-Notes/Theory/5 - CPI.md

     Estimate        Std.
 Error      t value             Pr(>|t|) -3.956995825081     0.801177208007  -4.938977027226     0.000001250047
 ```
-We can see there is a difference of 3.957 mm in the length of the flipper, which is statistically relevant.
+We can see that (when the other predictors have fixed values) there is a difference of 3.957 mm in the length of the flipper, which depends on the sex and is statistically relevant.

 ### 1.3 - Anova & F test
 It is easy to see that these models can be thought as nested models, so an ANOVA test is